Flick of the Switch: Recording

 However, the album's birth was a troubled one; after having problems with Malcolm as well as drugs and alcohol, drummer Phil Rudd was fired midway through the album's recording sessions, although he had completed his drum parts.
 According to Murray Engleheart's band memoir AC/DC: Maximum Rock & Roll, Rudd had been struggling for some time; tour manager Ian Jeffrey recalls getting a phone call from a strung-out Rudd at four in the morning when the band was playing in Nebraska on the Back in Black tour and finding the drummer in his hotel room in a state of disorientated agitation.
-Eventually Rudd broke down crying and begged Jeffery "Don't tell Malcolm."
-Jeffery also reveals that Malcolm punched the drummer after he showed up two hours late for the band's show at Long Island's Nassau Coliseum and was unable to play the last song of the encore.
-"It was an absolutely stupid thing that finished it, but it had been brewing for a long, long time," Jeffery remembers.
+Eventually Rudd broke down crying and begged Jeffrey, "Don't tell Malcolm."
+Jeffrey also reveals that Malcolm punched the drummer after he showed up two hours late for the band's show at Long Island's Nassau Coliseum and was unable to play the last song of the encore.
+"It was an absolutely stupid thing that finished it, but it had been brewing for a long, long time," Jeffrey remembers.
 "He got into drugs and got burned out," Malcolm later explained to KNAC.com in August 2000.
 Former Procol Harum drummer B.J.
 Wilson was hired to help complete the recording if needed, but his contributions were not used.
 Platt later recalled to band biographer Jesse Fink, "It wasn't a happiest of albums.
 There were all sorts of tensions within the band.
 They were all pretty knackered by that point.
 It was the album that copped the backlash, really."
-The drum position was eventually filled by future Dio drummer Simon Wright after more than 700 auditions were held in the U.S. and UK.
+The drum position was eventually filled by future Dio drummer Simon Wright after more than 700 auditions were held in the US and UK.
 Simon Kirke of Free and Bad Company fame, and Paul Thompson of Roxy Music were two of the drummers auditioned.
-Wright appeared in the videos for "Flick of the Switch", "Nervous Shakedown", and "Guns For Hire".
+Wright appeared in the videos for "Flick of the Switch", "Nervous Shakedown", and "Guns for Hire".
 A second video for "Nervous Shakedown" was also shot at a pre-show rehearsal at Joe Louis Arena in Detroit.
 He also toured for the album, and is seen in the pro-shot video recordings from that period.
-The videos, which were shot in an aircraft-hangar sized area, seemed to reflect the stripped-down sound of the album and flew in the face of the growing infatuation that the music business was developing with the glitz of MTV.